DarkShadow-hash/Smart-Object-Detector/README.md

 <img width="763" height="206" alt="image" src="https://github.com/user-attachments/assets/3ca25e22-cba6-48f5-896f-f6b4fe10483e" />

+### Academic limitation

 It is important to point out that, due to time constraints, the model was trained exclusively on images taken under evening lighting conditions.
 This likely explains why the fine-tuned model performs so well.
 However, the original plan was to capture images at different times of the day with varying lighting conditions.
+This limitation confirms that the model is heavily overfitted to the training environment.

+### How I did the project and how you can do it too !

-### Installation and setup
+#### Installation and setup

 1).
 Clone the Repository